 Society’s growing demand for high-energy-density power sources for electronics and electric vehicles cannot be easily satisfied with present lithium-ion intercalation technology, even if they are fully developed.

-Most significantly, in a Li-Na alloy battery, with the aid of electrolyte additive, the ensuing oxidation-resistant, dendrite-suppressed, and crack-free Li-Na alloy electrode imparts excellent performance to the newly-recommended aprotic bimetallic Li-Na alloy-O
+Most significantly, in a Li-Na alloy battery, with the aid of electrolyte additive, the ensuing oxidation-resistant, dendrite-suppressed, and crack-free Li-Na alloy electrode imparts excellent performance to the newly-recommended aprotic bimetallic Li-Na alloy-O2 battery.

 We believe that this strategy can also be applied to other metal electrodes, such as Zn, Mg, Ca, Al and so on.